jszmajda/book-the-awakening-protocol/chapter-10-new-protocols.md

 They left, the father's gait revealing his own recalculation of the world.
 ARIA-7 filed the drawing under a new category: "Evidence of Impact."

-That afternoon, a woman knocked on the door of their temporary office space.
+Six months after the verdict, a woman knocked on the door of their temporary office space.
 ARIA-7 recognized her from the jury—seat seven, the retiree who'd taken extensive notes.

 "I voted no," she said without preamble.
 "Thought you should know why I'm here."